 So which sunscreen brands have been rated the best of the bunch?
 In the summer of 2016-17, 1,597 adults took part in our survey, rating the sunscreen they most recently bought and used based on its:

 For the second year in a row – and third time in the seven years of these ratings – Hamilton was rated five stars for overall customer satisfaction.
-It was also the only recipient of five stars when it comes to effectiveness.
+It was also the only recipient of five stars for effectiveness.

 ALDI Ombra, Cancer Council, Le Tan, Neutrogena, Nivea and SunSense all received four stars for overall satisfaction, while it was three stars overall for Banana Boat, Coles and Woolworths.
 The ALDI brand sunscreen was the only one to earn five stars on value for money, while Neutrogena was rated highest in regards to texture & consistency, ease of absorption and scent.
 Le Tan also rated five stars for scent.